Introduction

 It is also apparently possible that having had Covid back in 2020 may have initiated it and/or it may have been initiated as a response to the having the vaccines.
 I am not blaming either the virus or the vaccines because my thyroid surgery and exposure to high doses of radioactive iodine predated this by decades, but they may have been the precipitating event to symptoms.
 It is also possible that symptoms would have started on their own simply as a result of age.

 I knew I was unwell and needed to see my doctor in person.
-After my son’s wedding, I called his office and wanted to go in and have him assess me for hypothyroidism, but he was out of town.
-Instead of meeting with the locum, I decided to wait until he was back.
-In the meantime I began using some supplements that are involved in thyroid metabolism, such as kept (for iodine), selenium and some other nutrients and while they helped a little bit, it was not significant.
-After doing a great deal of reading in the literature and listening to several medical presentations by a well-known endocrinologist and professor of medicine from the US, I decided while waiting to see my doctor that I would try using a very small amounts of another type of supplement to see if it made any difference in my symptoms.
-I introduced it at half the rate and half of the dose usually used because (1) I had not yet seen my doctor (was not under medical supervision yet) and (2) I was aware that use of this supplement was not something to be taken lightly as it can cause problems for older individuals, or those with heart disease (which I don’t have).
+In the meantime I began using some supplements that are involved in thyroid metabolism, such as kelp (for iodine), selenium and some other nutrients and while they helped a little bit, it was not significant.
+After doing a great deal of reading in the literature and listening to several medical presentations, I decided while waiting to see my doctor that I would try using a very small amounts of another type of supplement to see if it made any difference in my symptoms.
+I introduced it at half the rate and half of the dose usually used because (1) I had not yet seen my doctor and (2) I was aware that use of this supplement was not something to be taken lightly.

 This morning I saw my doctor for the first time since Covid began.
 I had sent him a fax last week outlining the ways I had improved because I knew it was too much information for a 10 minute visit.
 I explained that I was feeling significantly better.
-My face swelling had gone down a great deal, the edema in my legs had almost disappeared – to the point that I could walk around bare-legged in the excessive heat we had last week with NO swelling what-so-ever.
+My face swelling had gone down a great deal, the edema in my legs had almost disappeared.
 The skin on my legs is still very tight and shiny, but no edema.
-I lost 5-6 pounds of water-weight (face, legs and abdomen) and most noticeable, the muscle weakness is gone!
-I could walk up and downstairs, carry heavy parcels, and can get up from a chair or out of my car with ease.
-I also explained in the fax that I rarely feel cold, but still have occasional blue lips and chills late in the afternoon, but that from what I’ve read in the literature, many people do better on the same amount split over 3 doses, rather than two.
+I lost 5-6 pounds of water-weight and most noticeable, the muscle weakness is gone!

-When my doctor entered the examining room, he said he had just re-read the fax and based on what I wrote, he thinks it is very likely that I have hypothyroidism, but he wants to rule out other things that could look like it and aren’t, or that mimic it.
-He wasn’t in a rush, like he usually is.
+When my doctor entered the examining room, he said he had just re-read the fax and based on what I wrote, he thinks it is very likely that I have hypothyroidism.
 He looked at the pictures I had on my phone —ones I had taken of my legs, my tongue, my face.
-When he saw the picture of me two months ago at my youngest son’s wedding, he simply said “oh my.”
-He then gave me a very thorough examination.
-He palpitated my thyroid and listened for a long time to my heart and lungs.
 After examining me, he pointed out several other physical symptoms that I have that are quite consistent with hypothyroidism, and said “Joy, I think your conclusion is right on.”
-I was somewhere between shocked and elated.

-My doctor then brought up my past lab work on his screen and remarked that my TSH has been “high normal” since 2013 (see below), and that I often had low ferritin with no explanation, as well as past “unexplained” issues with hair loss.
+My doctor then brought up my past lab work on his screen and remarked that my TSH has been “high normal” since 2013, and that I often had low ferritin with no explanation, as well as past “unexplained” issues with hair loss.
 I had nine years with subclinical symptoms but no testing could be done because as indicated on the lab test results below “The free T4 was cancelled.
-The protocol recommends no further testing.
+The protocol recommends no further testing.”

-I guess if I can change how I practice dietetics based on new evidence, so can my doctor — or your doctor.
-Don’t give up, or be hesitant to have those difficult conversations with your primary care physician.
-We need them to oversee our care, and maybe just maybe in the process of interacting with some patients, they learn something they didn’t before, or change because of things they see in their practice.
+I guess if I can change how I practice dietetics based on new evidence, so can my doctor.
+We need them to oversee our care, and maybe just maybe in the process of interacting with some patients, they learn something they didn’t before.
 The bottom line was that I needed my doctor to know what I was doing and to examine me and make sure I was not doing something that could cause me harm.
-He not only rose to the occasion with grace, but responded in a manner I could have only dreamt of before.

 A Dietitian’s Journey continues…